TEE-SHIRTS and FACE MASKS

-The Hawke’s Bay Cancer Society has launched its annual Daffodil Day t-shirt; this year designed by legendary New Zealand artist Dick Frizzell.
+The Hawke’s Bay Cancer Society last launched its annual Daffodil Day T-shirt in 2021; designed by legendary New Zealand artist Dick Frizzell.

 The Daffy to Daffy artwork was created especially for the Cancer Society and is immediately recognisable as a Dick Frizzell, as it follows his well-known format of an object morphing into something else, in this case Daffy Duck turning into a daffodil.